QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/structure.rst

 Custom Azimuthal Spacing
 ^^^^^^^^^^^^^^^^^^^^^^^^

-By default, the azimuthal spacing between rotor blades is given by :math:\frac{360^\circ}{N}, where :math:N represents the number of blades.
+By default, the azimuthal spacing between rotor blades is given by :math:`\frac{360^\circ}{N}`, where :math:`N` represents the number of blades.
 If a rotor is under construction and not all blades are attached, the azimuthal spacing can be customized to reflect the incomplete assembly, see :numref:`fig-incomplete_rotor`.

 .. code-block:: console
 	:caption: : Custom azimuthal spacing